Existence of solitary-wave solutions to nonlocal equations

-\begin{lemma} If $\lbrace u_n\rbrace_n$ is a minimizing sequence for $I_q$, then there exists constants $K>0$ and $\delta>0$ such that \begin{itemize} \item[(i)] $\|u_n\|_{H^{s/2}}\leq K$ for all $n$, \item[(ii)] $\|u_n\|_{p+1}\geq \delta$ for all sufficiently large $n$. \end{itemize} \end{lemma} \begin{proof} By Assumption (A), Pareseval's inequality and the Sobolev embedding and interpolation theorems, we have, for some constant $\theta$ depending only on $m$, that
+\begin{lemma} If $\lbrace u_n\rbrace_n$ is a minimizing sequence for $I_q$, then \begin{itemize} \item[(i)] $\|u_n\|_{H^{s/2}}\leq K$ for some constant $K>0$ and all $n$, \item[(ii)] if $I_q<0$, then $\|u_n\|_{p+1}\geq \delta$ for some constant $\delta>0$ and all sufficiently large $n$. \end{itemize} In particular, (ii) holds if $q>q_0$ for $q_0$ as in Lemma \ref{lem: I_q<0}. \end{lemma} \begin{proof} By Assumption (A), Pareseval's inequality and the Sobolev embedding and interpolation theorems, we have, for some constant $\theta$ depending only on $m$, that

 By assumption, $(p-1)/2<2$, and so we have bounded the square of $\|u_n\|_{H^{s/2}}$ by a smaller power, and the existence of a bound $K$ follows.
 To prove statement 2 we argue by contradiction.
 If no such constant $\delta$ exists, then